The-Social-Proof-Foundation/mys-core/crates/mys-framework/docs/mys/types.md

 title: Module `mys::types`
 ---

-MySocial types helpers and utilities
+Mys types helpers and utilities

 -  [Function `is_one_time_witness`](#mys_types_is_one_time_witness)